spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/theming.md

 ---
-sidebar_label: "Customize Edge Management Console Theme"
+sidebar_label: "Customize Local UI Theme"
-title: "Customize Edge Management Console Theme"
+title: "Customize Local UI Theme"
-description: "Instructions for customizing EMC theme."
+description: "Instructions for customizing Local UI theme."
 hide_table_of_contents: false
 sidebar_position: 100
 tags: ["edge"]
 ---

-Palette offers the option to customize the Edge Management Console web interface.
+Palette offers the option to customize the Local UI web interface.
 You can change the color of the sidebar as well as using your own logo.
 You can do this before deployment during the EdgeForge process to standardize the look feel of the console for all Edge hosts of your organization.

 :::preview